waldronmatt/blogWebTemplate/README.md

 Edit your archives section in 2017.html & 2018.html:

+1) Compress your pictures to optimize load time
-1) Copy your pictures to dir /pcitures/gallery
+2) Copy your pictures to dir /pcitures/gallery
-2) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
+3) Substitute your picture name in classes ".a, .b, .c", ect... in style.css
-3) Substitute your picture name in class "grid" in index.html
+4) Substitute your picture name in class "grid" in index.html
-4) Add in the cooresponding html blog page link
+5) Add in the cooresponding html blog page link

 Edit your tag buttons: